 Yes, there are credit card options for people with poor credit histories.
-It’s possible for people with poor credit history to obtain either secured or unsecured credit cards in many cases.
+In many cases, it’s possible for people with a poor credit history to obtain either a secured or unsecured credit card.
 These cards normally have higher interest rates and fewer perks than credit cards for people with better credit scores.
 Despite the downsides, they provide a good opportunity to pay credit card bills on time and may raise your credit score.

 Some credit cards for people with poor credit histories require security deposits.
 In such cases, the security deposit will become your credit limit.
 This gives the company the security of knowing you won’t default on any credit card balances you owe if payment is not made.

 Should someone with poor credit consider applying for a credit card?

 Yes, people with poor credit should still consider applying for a credit card.
 Many people think they are ineligible for a credit card because of their low credit score.
 However, this is rarely true.
 Some companies even make specific cards intended for consumers with low credit.
 These cards provide the opportunity to rebuild credit and may allow you to raise your credit score so you’ll be eligible for better cards in the future.

 Your credit will not fix itself, and in most cases, applying for a credit card is the best first step to raise your poor credit score.
 Then if you're approved, keep your balance under the credit limit, and make on-time payments.
 Although it can be daunting to face your fear of rejection and apply, it’s best to get the application process out of the way so you can get on the road to improving your credit score.

 What type of credit score is typically considered poor?

 By the VantageScore credit scoring system, anyone with a credit score below 550 is generally considered to have poor credit.